sorrir/node-bluetooth/README.md

 All interfaces share three different ingredients:

 * `properties` that can be set or get
-* `methods` that can be called
+* `methods` that can be called by the user
 * `signals` that are called

-The difference between a `signal` and a `method` is, that the former is called as consequence to certain actions, for example after a parameter change, while the latter can be called others at will.

 ### Client interfaces

-`client interfaces` are provided by `bluez` itself and have well defined functionality. `client interfaces` are initialized with its classes static `connect` method.
+`client interfaces` are provided by `bluez` itself and have well defined functionality. `client interfaces` are initialized with its classes' static `connect` method.

 Say for example you would want to connect to the `Adapter` interface:
 ```js